sagemath/trac_to_gh/Issue 8753.md

 ```

-There is a new spkg posted on trac, but it doesn't fix this.
+There is a new spkg posted on trac #8644, but it doesn't fix this.

 Issue created by migration from https://trac.sagemath.org/ticket/8753